 Awareness and Listening

-Servant leaders are aware of what is happening within their organization and actively listen to their team members' feedback.
+Servant leaders know what is happening within their organization and actively listen to their team members' feedback.
 They use this feedback to make informed decisions and to create an environment that supports the needs of their team.

 Successful Servant Leadership Practices